adv12/FileSharper/README.md

 Caveat Emptor: FileSharper is currently roughly alpha quality.
 And there are no unit tests.
 So you may find it very broken in spots.

+Caveat #2: FileSharper is pretty stupid about encodings, so don't be surprised if it mangles your non-ASCII/UTF-8 files.

 Oh.
 Also.
 There is *kind of* support for plugins, but I don't recommend using it.
 There's a lot I don't know about code signing, security, and all that.